slavanga/baseguide/README.md

 // 3.
 Add your own styles here
 ```

+### Gulp

 The included gulpfile takes care of compiling, optimizing and minifying your assets.
-Running the following command will install all dependencies and start a local server using browsersync.
+Running the following command will install all dependencies and start a local server using [Browsersync] (https://www.browsersync.io/).

 ```sh
 npm install && gulp